Chase, Jefferson lead Top 75 fantasy football wide receiver rankings - UPI.com

 You should prioritize wide receivers who play with great quarterbacks and have a resume consisting of production and health if opting for this strategy.
 I also look for players who will be target magnets for their respective offenses, especially in the red zone.

 Continue to monitor injuries, holdouts and depth charts going into the regular season, which will kick off Sept.
-4. These rankings will be updated to reflect those circumstances.
+4. My quarterback, running back and Top 200 overall rankings are also available and will continue to be updated.

 I split my top wide receiver targets into five tiers: Hall of Fame, All-Pro, Pro Bowl, Just Napping (early to mid-round targets) and Deep Sleepers (mid- to late-round sleepers).
 My Top 75 positional rankings are below.